 Mexico uncovers massive migrant smuggling ring using trucks

-MEXICO CITY (AP) — Mexican officials say they have uncovered an industrial-scale migrant smuggling ring using tractor-trailer rigs disguised as freight deliveries for major companies.
+MEXICO CITY (AP) — Mexican officials said Monday they have uncovered an industrial-scale migrant smuggling ring using tractor-trailer rigs disguised as freight deliveries for major companies.

+'The (grocery) company has filed a complaint, because it was fake, it was camouflage to transport migrants," Lopez Obrador said.

+In June, Mexico detected five freight trucks carrying 925 migrants, almost all from Central America.
+Some of those trucks bore the logos of well-known firms, though it was not clear if those trucks were also fakes or had been used illegally by drivers without the companies' knowledge.

-And Foreign Relations Secretary Marcelo Ebrard said that four or five freight trucks found in June carrying hundreds of migrants belonged to an independent trucking company.
-Some of those trucks bore the logos of well-known firms.
+Foreign Relations Secretary Marcelo Ebrard said that four or five of the freight trucks found in June belonged to the same independent trucking company, based in central Mexico.

 That led officials to believe it was just a matter of time before migrants would die aboard the overcrowded vehicles.